 Yorkshire Dales, England

-The Yorkshire Dales national park is the centrepiece in northern England’s embarrassment of natural riches, recently expanded to adjoin the Lake District to the west, with the North York Moors to the east.
-Highlights include Whernside (736m), Malham Cove's natural rock amphitheatre, big waterfalls like Hardraw Force and Cautley Spout... read more.
+The Yorkshire Dales national park is the centrepiece in northern England’s embarrassment of natural riches, with the Lake District to the west and the North York Moors to the east.
+A proper adventure location and some of England's best scenery.